NehaDadhich/nehasFoodWorld/recipes/tomato-dal.md

 - 1/2 teaspoon cumin seeds
 - 7 to 8 curry leaves
 - 1/2 teaspoon turmeric powder
-- a teaspoon red chilly powder
+- a teaspoon red chilli powder
 - salt to taste
 - Two tablespoons of oil
 - 7 to 8 coriander sprigs chopped for garnishing